ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/configuration/configuration-options.markdown

 		- Exception (an exception is thrown if we need to fetch fields from the document itself)
 	_Default:_ Enabled

+* **Raven/MaxClauseCount**
+	Specifies the maximum number of available boolean clauses in an index query.
+    _Default:_ 1024

 ### Data settings:

 * **Raven/WorkingDir**